Nicholas Todd Sutton: Discovery of murders

 Following his conviction, Sutton changed his story, claiming that the actual killer was 46-year-old Charles Pomery Almon III, a Knoxville contractor who was pressing him for money.
 Allegedly, Almon broke into the Sutton household and attacked them, killing his grandmother in the process, but Sutton somehow managed to take his gun and shoot him, before dumping both of their bodies in the river.
 While police and prosecutors alike were skeptical of his version of events, they were convinced that Almon could indeed have been killed, as he had been reported missing for over two months by that point, with his abandoned gold Jaguar found in front of a Holiday Inn in Newport.
 During the investigations, Sutton confessed to yet another murder: that of his 19-year-old childhood friend, John Michael Large, with whom he shared an apartment in Knoxville.
 He claimed that sometime from August 10 to 22, he had set up a meeting with Large at his aunt's remote farm in Waterville, North Carolina, where he kept a stash of marijuana and white liquor.
-At that time, the two friends had been involved in a bitter argument over money, as Large supposedly had to use $25,000 to purchase cocaine from Ohio, but never got around to doing so.
-Sutton claimed that after arriving to the farm's barn on his motorcycle, Large suddenly opened fire on him, before the pair got into a fight.
+At that time, the two friends had been involved in a bitter argument over money, as Large supposedly had to use $25,000 to buy cocaine from Ohio, but never got around to doing so.
+Sutton claimed that after arriving at the farm's barn on his motorcycle, Large suddenly opened fire on him, before the pair got into a fight.
 In the ensuing scuffle, he then said that he hit him with a tobacco stick, before grabbing a nearby dog chain, with which he beat and choked Large.
 While he was still recovering from the beatings, Sutton then grabbed the tobacco stick and rammed it down Large's throat, killing him instantly.
 He then dragged the body to a slope near Mount Sterling, where he buried it in a shallow grave among sumac groves.